wamp-proto/wamp-proto/rfc/text/basic/bp_02_building_blocks.md

 There is no required serialization or set of serializations for WAMP implementations (but each implementation MUST, of course, implement at least one serialization format).
 Routers SHOULD implement more than one serialization format, enabling components using different kinds of serializations to connect to each other.

-WAMP defines two bindings for message serialization:
+The WAMP Basic Profile defines the following bindings for message serialization:

 1. JSON
 2. MessagePack
+3. CBOR

-Other bindings for serialization may be defined in future WAMP versions.
+Other bindings for serialization may be defined in the WAMP Advanced Profile.

 ### JSON

-With JSON serialization, each WAMP message is serialized according to the JSON specification as described in RFC4627.
+With JSON serialization, each WAMP message is serialized according to the JSON specification as described in [@!RFC7159].

 Further, binary data follows a convention for conversion to JSON strings.
 For details see the Appendix.

 ### MessagePack

-With MessagePack serialization, each WAMP message is serialized according to the MessagePack specification.
+With [MessagePack](https://msgpack.org/) serialization, each WAMP message is serialized according to the [MessagePack specification](https://github.com/msgpack/msgpack/blob/master/spec.md).

-> Version 5 or later of MessagePack MUST BE used, since this version is able to differentiate between strings and binary values.
+Version 5 or later of MessagePack MUST BE used, since this version is able to differentiate between strings and binary values.

+### CBOR

+With CBOR serialization, each WAMP message is serialized according to the CBOR specification as described in [@!RFC8949].

 ## Transports